thegworld/gtx-browser/docs/vscode.md

 ## Updating This Page

 Please keep this doc up-to-date.
 VS Code is still in active development and subject to changes.
-This doc is checked into the Chromium git repo, so if you make changes, read the [documentation guidelines](documentation_guidelines.md) and
+This doc is checked into the GTx Browser git repo, so if you make changes, read the [documentation guidelines](documentation_guidelines.md) and
 [submit a change list](contributing.md).